Chester Gould: Books

 In 1983, two years before Gould's death, his only child, Jean Gould O'Connell, recorded extensive interviews with her father, who spoke at length about his early attempts during the 1920s to get syndicated and the birth of Dick Tracy.
 These interviews became a major source when she wrote his biography, Chester Gould: A Daughter's Biography of the Creator of Dick Tracy, published by McFarland & Company in 2007.

-The entire run of Dick Tracy is being reprinted by IDW Publishing in a book series, The Complete Chester Gould's Dick Tracy.
+The entire run of Dick Tracy was reprinted by IDW Publishing in a book series, The Complete Chester Gould's Dick Tracy.
 The series began in 2006.
 The first volume includes the five sample strips that Gould used to sell his strip, followed by over 450 strips showing the series' beginning (from October 1931 – May 1933), along with a Gould interview, never previously published, by Max Allan Collins.
-The penultimate volume, Volume 28, ending with the strip for March 14, 1976, was published in 2020.
+The last volume, Volume 29, ending with the strip for December 25, 1977, was published in 2020.